 David Tindle RA

-Born in 1932, in Huddersfield, David Tindle was educated at Coventry School of Art from 1945-46.
-Much of his work comprises delicate egg tempera portraits as well as interior scenes, often showing glimpsed views through doors and windows, which recall the eerie disquiet of Andrew Wyeth and Vilhelm Hammershøi.
-One particular still life (Still Life with Plastic Cup and Spoon), in the Tate's permanent collection, “was prompted by a plastic spoon pushed through a polystyrene cup.
-Tindle has placed them on what looks like an altar.
-He sees the cup and spoon as a crucifix and the egg as a container of life".
+Born in 1932 in Huddersfield, David Tindle has made a name for painting delicate egg tempera scenes, often showing glimpsed views through open doors and windows, which recall the eerie disquiet of Andrew Wyeth and Vilhelm Hammershøi.
 Tindle has written of his work: ‘Perhaps I see religion frozen in time, but ready to break out of ordinary objects.’
 As such, many of his paintings possess a quiet profundity.
 For the art critic Brian Sewell, Tindle "is a painter in that quietly Romantic tradition of British art ... concerned with small, intimate, domestic subjects that are synecdochisms for the greater grandeurs of Turner's sunset, twilit calms, and as inseperable from method and technique".